George de Roerich

 George Nicolas de Roerich (Юрий Николаевич Рёрих, (Note: Variant spellings of Yuri: Yury, Yuriy, or Iurii.
 The name "George" is a commonly used English equivalent of the Russian name "Yuri".
 Another variant of his name is spelled thus: Ūrij Nikolaevič Rerih.
 His surname is also transliterated as Rerikh.) /ru/; 1902-1960) was a Russian Tibetologist and translator.
-Roerich's work encompassed many areas of Tibetan studies, but in particular he is known for his contributions to Tibetan dialectology, his monumental translation of the Blue Annals, and his 11-volume Tibetan–Russian–English dictionary (published posthumously).
+Roerich's work encompassed many areas of Tibetan studies, but he is most known for his contributions to Tibetan dialectology, his translation of the Blue Annals, and his 11-volume Tibetan–Russian–English dictionary (published posthumously).

 Early life

 George was the son of the painter and explorer Nicholas Roerich and Helena Roerich.
 Much of Roerich's early life was spent in Saint Petersburg.
 His brother, Svetoslav Roerich, was born in 1904.
 Both sons' interests were nurtured by their mother, who wrote of her oldest son's childhood: "The elder one showed love for history and tin soldiers.
 He had thousands of them.
 His passion for the art of war has survived until now.
 Strategy is his pet subject.
 By the way, this talent is inborn, and he is very proud of his ancestor — field marshal of the Russian Empire Mikhail Kutuzov, the hero of Patriotic War of 1812."